Relevant industry experience and an accredited degree can significantly increase your chances of getting a job as an

 Specialist recruitment agencies, such as Matchtech, handle contract vacancies, particularly for experienced engineers.

-Larger organisations may offer graduate training schemes, which involve a rotation of posts in the first two to three years in order to help you gain the necessary competencies and experience across the business.
+Larger organisations may also offer graduate training schemes, which involve a rotation of posts in the first two to three years in order to help you gain the necessary competencies and experience across the business.

 In some roles, you may receive training in core business skills, such as project management, report writing or presentation skills.

 Many electrical engineers work towards gaining professional status at either incorporated engineer (IEng) or chartered engineer (CEng) level.
-Both qualifications are awarded by the Engineering Council and provide recognition of expertise and a higher earning potential.
+Both qualifications are internationally recognised and are awarded by the Engineering Council.
+Achieving this status provides a higher earning potential and improved career prospects.

 To gain professional status you need to be a member of a relevant body such as the IET, so that you can apply through them.
-The process of becoming incorporated is more straightforward if you have a relevant accredited degree, or an accredited HND plus appropriate learning to degree level.
+The process of becoming incorporated or chartered is more straightforward if you have a relevant accredited qualification but it's still possible to achieve it without.

 You also need to demonstrate that you're working at a particular level and have the required professional competencies and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).
 Find out more at Engineering Council - Professional Registration.

 There's no set route for career progression and your prospects will depend to a certain extent on how you choose to develop your career and your preferred specialist area.
 As you gain experience, you may decide to stay in an engineering role or work in research and design (R&D).
 Alternatively, you may choose to: